Our grading system explained

 - Good quality hotel accommodation throughout

-- Trek around Mount Kailash - the holiest mountain in the Himalaya
+- Trek in the company of pilgrims around Mount Kailash, the holiest mountain in the Himalaya

 Click on a map icon for holiday details